Add data to a composite index

 Explore the indicators

-To begin, you will open an ArcGIS Pro package containing a composite index for senior food access.
-You will explore the indicators that make up the index.
+First, you'll open an ArcGIS Pro project package containing a composite index for senior food access.
+You'll explore the indicators that make up the index.

-The ArcGIS Pro project appears with a map of Hennepin County and the Index Score layer visible, styled by the mean index score field.
+The project appears with a map of Hennepin County and the Index Score layer visible, styled by the mean index score field.

-First, you will explore the index indicators using data engineering.
+First, you'll explore the index indicators using data engineering.

-- In the Contents pane, right-click Index Score and click Data Engineering.
+- In the Contents pane, right-click Index Score and choose Data Engineering.

 The Data Engineering view for the Index Score layer appears.